Odd Fellows Mansion, Copenhagen: Schimmelmann family

 In 1762, Heinrich von Schimmelmann bought the property which now became known as the Schimmelmann Mansion.
 After his son Ernst Schimmelmann inherited it in 1782, the Schimmelmann Mansion became the centre of a colourful cultural life.
 Ernst and his wife, Charlotte Schimmelmann, shared a deep interest in the arts and Charlotte was famous for her salons.
 In the summer, these pursuits were relocated to their summer residence at Sølyst north of the city.

 Schimmelmann's property was listed in the new cadastre of 1806 as No. 171 in St. Ann's Quarter.

-The property was after Ernst Schimmelmann's death in 1831 passed to his son Carl von Schimmelmann, It was after his death just two uears later passed to his son Ernst Conrad Carl Joseph von Schimmelmann.
+The property was after Ernst Schimmelmann's death in 1831 passed to his son Carl von Schimmelmann, It was after his death just two years later passed to his son Ernst Conrad Carl Joseph von Schimmelmann.

 Later history

 In the nineteenth century, the mansion was occupied by various wealthy families, notably by Rudolph Puggaard who received there the artists of the Danish Golden Age.

+The firm Bendixen & Lindhardt was based in the building in 1922.